-A sonnet is a poem containing FOURTEEN lines of RHYMED IAMBIC PENTAMETER, that is, the pattern of emphasis in each line shall be an unstressed syllable, followed by a stressed syllable, as in duh-DUH, duh-DUH, duh-DUH, duh-DUH, duh-DUH, although some lines might depart slightly from that stress pattern, and RHYME SCHEMES will vary.
+A sonnet is a poem containing FOURTEEN lines that follows a traditional RHYME SCHEME.
+Each line is written in IAMBIC PENTAMETER, that is, the pattern of emphasis in each line shall be an unstressed syllable, followed by a stressed syllable, as in duh-DUH, duh-DUH, duh-DUH, duh-DUH, duh-DUH.
+Some lines might depart slightly from iambic pentameter and rhyme schemes will vary.

 - SHAKESPEAREAN SONNET has the following rhyme scheme: abab, cdcd, efef, gg